lutzroeder/netron/.github/ISSUE_TEMPLATE/bug_report.md

 1.
 2.

-Please attach or link model files to reproduce the issue if necessary.
+Please attach or link model files to reproduce the issue.